BananasFoster623/sql-challenge/README.md

     - This is the schema of the database, created from the Backup>Dump function in pgAdmin 4.
 It is not quite as readable as just SQL queries, so items (2) and (3) were both included.
 4. sql-challenge.sql
     - This is the file with all of the queries as defined by the problem statement.

+### Additional Notes
+All the deliverables are included under the EmployeeSQL directory.
+There is a sub-directory 'data' that holds the csv files.

+All data importing was done using the pgAdmin 4 Import/Export feature.